We deal with applications for:

-- The national list is available on the Planning Portal
+- National requirements are available on the Planning Portal

-- Local list for the validation of planning applications (PDF, 161KB)
+- Local list for the validation of planning applications (PDF, 260KB)

-We always recommend that you apply online, but if you wish to apply by post, please use the relevant forms below.
+We always recommend that you apply online, where possible, but if you wish to apply by post use the relevant forms below.